Are you looking for some solid career advice for young professionals in the workplace?

 It’s probably said a million times, but the magic does happen when you step out of your comfort zone.
 While people in their 20s tend to be experimental and dabble into many activities at once, they are still in the process of metamorphoses and yet to be disjointed from their cocoons before developing the wings they need to forge ahead.

-For people who are about to hit the 30 mark, it’s time to explore unchartered territories beyond their comfort zone, specifically for their career growth.
+For people who are about to hit the 30 mark, it’s time to explore unchartered territories beyond their comfort zone, specifically for their career growth and to avoid career plateau.

 6. Learn to say no